 Climate-based lettuce planting guide for Chatham-Kent, Ontario

-When to Plant Lettuce in Chatham-Kent: Timing and Maturity Guide
+When to Plant Lettuce in Chatham-Kent

 Lettuce is usually very easy to grow in Chatham-Kent.
 The crop typically has plenty of time, so timing and eating quality matter more than whether the crop can finish.